 Attending a funeral is certainly humbling, it reminds us of our own mortality.
-It leaves us with a feeling of fragility, thinking about and reflecting on own death, wondering and asking quietly when our own time will be up.
+It leaves us with a feeling of fragility, thinking about and reflecting on our own death; wondering and asking quietly when our own time will be up.

-Our relations with others particularly in the current world in which we [tend to] have more virtual friends, and with whom we obsessively spend copious amounts of our precious resource – time – interacting, that is, virtual interaction – than real friends with whom we allocate very little portion of our time to physically interact and get to know well.
+Our relations with others suffer a great deal particularly in the current world in which we [tend to] have more virtual friends, and with whom we obsessively spend copious amounts of our precious resource – time – interacting, that is, virtual interaction – than real friends with whom we allocate very little portion of our time to physically interact with and get to know well.
 This is perhaps as a result of obsessively spending a significant chunk of our time on the virtual friends.

 Moved by the eulogy, you later ask the person who gave the most emotionally touching eulogy, how long they’ve known the deceased.
 Oh, long time!
 We’ve known each other since high school or something of that sort.
 Or he/she was my colleague, neighbour.
 They admit with sorrowed affection.